 The dough recipe above is the exact copy of my pizza recipe but uses 1/4 of the original amount of yeast.
 The recipe has been divided in two steps which are implemented in two subsequent days.

 Day 2.
 In a covered pan, slowly soften the onion slices in a couple of tablespoon of evo oil until translucent.
 Do not caramelize or they will burn in the oven.
+For the focaccia in the photo above I have used red onion, but you can use any color or even mix different varieties for effect.

 Preheat the oven at maximum temperature.
 Allow enough time for the oven to stay at maximum temperature for at least 15 min before cooking the focaccia.